 To make the Cake Mix Pie Crust you will need a cake mix, 1 whole egg, 3 egg yolks and 1 tablespoon butter.

 Sift cake mix: This step is not totally necessary, but I have found it helps a lot in combining the cake mix.
-I actually sift every cake mix I use, even when I’m baking cupcakes.
+I actually sift every cake mix I use (this is my go to sifter!), even when I’m baking cupcakes.

 Ingredients: Add the eggs and butter